What Is Fennel Tea Good For?

 - Drinking this herbal tea can help ease a sore throat, reduce a fever and loosen phlegm from your respiratory system.

-- Fennel seed tea is believed to help lower blood pressure naturally.
+- Fennel seed tea can help lower blood pressure naturally.
 While this is generally a good thing, keep this in mind and discuss with your doctor if you are using blood pressure medication.

 - Fennel seeds are often recommended in traditional herbal medicine as an appetite suppressant and metabolism booster and drinking fennel tea regularly may help with losing weight.